NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 How much sugar is that?
 For someone with a 2,000 calorie daily diet, that equates to no more than 12 teaspoons of sugar a day.
 Sugar is not only found in pop, sweets or baked goods – it is hiding elsewhere.

-Stella Moreno-Cortes, Registered Dietitian and Certified Diabetes Educator at NorthShore, helps find ways that we can cut back on sugar:
+Stella Moreno-Cortes, Registered Dietitian and Certified Diabetes Educator at NorthShore, offers these ways we can cut back on sugar:

 When you were cutting back on sugar, where did you find sugar hiding?